changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 3 - Order-to-Cash/README.md

 <details open id="summary">
 <summary><h2>4.
 Summary</h2></summary>

-In this lab, we successfully built an AI-powered multi-agent solution in Watsonx Orchestrate to automate the **Order to Cash validation process**.
+In this lab, we successfully built an AI-powered multi-agent solution in watsonx Orchestrate to automate the **Order to Cash validation process**.
 The solution was designed to integrate with SAP S/4HANA, retrieve purchase order and goods receipt data, and validate invoices through a strict **three-way matching** process, as illustrated in the architecture diagram.

 Throughout the lab, we accomplished the following key learning objectives: